 WHO WERE/ARE THE HASHEMITES?

 The leader of the Hashemites, Sharif (Sha-REEF) Hussein of Mecca, launched the Arab Revolt at the encouragement of the British.
 He had a dream of a united Arab state from Syria to Yemen with him at the helm.
 Arab nationalism emerged from the resentment of the heavy-handed Ottoman authorities.
 The allies of World War I, including Britain and France, supported this move and helped.

-Sharif Hussein claimed he was the thirty-seventh generation from the great-grandfather of Muhammad, the prophet of Islam.
-So, the Hashemite family says they are direct descendants.
-They ruled Mecca continuously from the tenth century until their conquest by the House of Saud in 1924.
+Sharif Hussein claimed he was the 37th generation from the great-grandfather of Muhammad, the prophet of Islam.
+So, the family says they are direct descendants.
+They have ruled Mecca continuously from the tenth century until their conquest by the House of Saud in 1924.

-British imperialism dominated Jordan’s history before the Arab Revolt of 1914.
+British imperialism dominates Jordan’s history before the Arab Revolt of 1914.
 After the end of World War I, Britain and France redrew the borders of the Middle East.
 For more information on the details of this action, look up the Sykes-Picot Agreement.
-The French wound up with a mandate for Syria and the British for Palestine.
+The French wound up with a mandate for Syria and the British with Palestine.
 We can lay many of today’s Middle East problems to this exercise.
 You’ve gotta love political intrigue.
-Don't blame Abraham's wife Sarah for this mess.

 Lots of promises were made.
 Not many were fulfilled.